jara001/f1tenth-rules/rules.md

 This competition will be held in-person competition.

-Teams can register for the competition using a [registration form](https://icra2022-race.f1tenth.org/registration.html), where they select a single variant of the competition.
-Registration is open until November 11th, 2022.
+Teams can register for the competition using a [registration form](https://icra2022-race.f1tenth.org/registration.html).

-_Note: If the in-person competition gets canceled due to the ongoing pandemic situation, registered teams may compete in the virtual competition instead._

-The preferred communication method with the organizers is the KSMTE2022 channel on [F1TENTH-teams Slack](https://join.slack.com/t/f1tenthxkorea/shared_invite/zt-1ibqf5yjq-CkG_z1XRhsZgBsCoSy7JiA).
+The preferred communication method with the organizers is the ICCAS2023 channel on [F1TENTH-teams Slack](https://join.slack.com/t/f1tenthxkorea/shared_invite/zt-1ibqf5yjq-CkG_z1XRhsZgBsCoSy7JiA).

 # 2. In-person (physical) competition